 Start with the Asian collection of paintings, ceramics, and metalwork.
 Learn about the beliefs and traditions of each culture through their art.
 Most fascinating are the Indian statues and the Persian Islamic calligraphy.

-At the Arts of Africa, The Pacific, and the Native Americas, you will experience Hawaiian pendants, native American woven baskets and a diverse collection of African art.
+At the Arts of Africa, The Pacific, and the Native Americas, you will experience Hawaiian pendants, native American woven baskets, and a diverse collection of African art.

-One of my favorite collection is the Quilts and Colors exhibit.
+One of my favorite collections is the Quilts and Colors exhibit.
 This is a touring exhibit from the Boston Fine Arts Museum that shows the brilliant and vibrant designs that go into each hand-crafted quilts.